 To reach optimal peak bone mass and continue building new bone tissue as you age, you should consider several factors.

-Calcium: An inadequate supply of calcium over a lifetime contributes to the development of osteoporosis.
+Calcium: An inadequate supply of calcium over a lifetime can contribute to the development of osteoporosis.
 Many published studies show that low calcium intake appears to be associated with low bone mass, rapid bone loss, and high fracture rates.
 National nutrition surveys show that many people consume less than half the amount of calcium recommended to build and maintain healthy bones.
 Food sources of calcium include low-fat dairy products, such as milk, yogurt, cheese, and ice cream; dark green, leafy vegetables, such as broccoli, collard greens, bok choy, and spinach; sardines and salmon with bones; tofu; almonds; and foods fortified with calcium, such as orange juice, cereals, and breads.
 Depending on how much calcium you get each day from food, you may need to take a calcium supplement.

 Calcium needs change during one’s lifetime.
 The body’s demand for calcium is greater during childhood and adolescence, when the skeleton is growing rapidly, and during pregnancy and breastfeeding.
 Postmenopausal women and older men also need to consume more calcium.
 Also, as you age, your body becomes less efficient at absorbing calcium and other nutrients.
 Older adults also are more likely to have chronic medical problems and to use medications that may impair calcium absorption.